Photo by Diliff

 The Central European Grand Tour

-Prague, Vienna, Budapest, and Kraków form one of the finest cultural itineraries in Europe — four capitals of the Habsburg-era Central European world (Vienna the center; Prague, Budapest, and Kraków the regional capitals), each with extraordinary architecture, extraordinary history, and extraordinary food and café culture.
+Prague, Vienna, Budapest, and Kraków form one of the richest cultural itineraries in Europe — four capitals of the Habsburg-era Central European world (Vienna the center; Prague, Budapest, and Kraków the regional capitals), each with its own architecture, history, and food and café culture.
 The route is geographically efficient (a clockwise or counter-clockwise loop from any of the four cities, connected by excellent rail), affordable (all four cities are significantly cheaper than Paris, Amsterdam, or London), and genuinely different from the standard Western European tour.

 Day 1–3: Prague

-Prague is the most beautiful city in Central Europe — the extraordinary Gothic and Baroque city center (one of the least damaged Central European cities of WWII — the extraordinary Old Town Square, the extraordinary Jewish Quarter (Josefov), and the extraordinary Prague Castle (the world’s largest castle complex by area — the extraordinary St. Vitus Cathedral, 600 years in construction) are all intact), the extraordinary Charles Bridge (the 14th-century stone bridge with 30 Baroque sculptures, the most photographed bridge in Central Europe after Venice’s Rialto), and the extraordinary Czech beer culture (the Czech Republic has the highest per-capita beer consumption in the world; the Czech pilsner — Pilsner Urquell from Plzeň, the original Czech lager — is the reference beer for the global lager category).
+Prague is one of the most beautiful cities in Central Europe — its Gothic and Baroque center (one of the least damaged Central European cities of WWII, so the Old Town Square, the Jewish Quarter, and Prague Castle are all intact), the Charles Bridge (the 14th-century stone bridge with 30 Baroque sculptures, among the most photographed bridges in Central Europe after Venice’s Rialto), and a deep-rooted beer culture (the Czech Republic has the highest per-capita beer consumption in the world; Pilsner Urquell from Plzeň is the original Czech lager and the reference beer for the global lager category) define the city.

 Essential Prague experiences:

-- Prague Castle complex: The largest ancient castle in the world (70,000 m²) — the extraordinary St. Vitus Cathedral (the Gothic masterpiece, the extraordinary rose window), the extraordinary Golden Lane (the tiny 16th-century cottages built into the castle walls, where Franz Kafka lived briefly in No. 22), and the extraordinary views over the red-tiled roofs of Malá Strana from the castle terraces
+• Prague Castle complex: The largest ancient castle in the world (70,000 m²) — St. Vitus Cathedral (a Gothic masterpiece with a striking rose window), Golden Lane (the tiny 16th-century cottages built into the castle walls, where Franz Kafka lived briefly in No. 22), and views over the red-tiled roofs of Malá Strana from the castle terraces

-- Josefov (Jewish Quarter): Six extraordinary synagogues (including the 13th-century Old-New Synagogue — the oldest continuously operating synagogue in Europe), the extraordinary Old Jewish Cemetery (12 burial layers, the tombstones overlapping in extraordinary density — 12,000 tombstones above ground representing 100,000 burials), and the extraordinary Jewish Museum
+• Josefov (Jewish Quarter): Six historic synagogues (including the 13th-century Old-New Synagogue, the oldest continuously operating synagogue in Europe), the Old Jewish Cemetery (12 burial layers, tombstones overlapping in dense clusters — 12,000 tombstones above ground representing 100,000 burials), and the Jewish Museum

-- Old Town Square: The extraordinary Astronomical Clock (the Orloj — the 15th-century mechanical clock with the extraordinary animated procession of the 12 Apostles every hour), the extraordinary Týn Church (the Gothic spires, the most dramatic church façade in Bohemia), and the extraordinary Town Hall
+• Old Town Square: The Astronomical Clock (the Orloj — the 15th-century mechanical clock with an animated procession of the 12 Apostles every hour), Týn Church (Gothic spires forming one of the most dramatic church façades in Bohemia), and the Old Town Hall

-- Malá Strana: The extraordinary Baroque quarter below the Castle — the extraordinary Church of St. Nicholas (the finest Baroque church in Bohemia), the extraordinary Wallenstein Garden (the extraordinary formal garden, free admission), and the extraordinary café culture of the extraordinary Nerudova street
+• Malá Strana: The Baroque quarter below the Castle — the Church of St. Nicholas (one of the finest Baroque churches in Bohemia), Wallenstein Garden (a formal garden with free admission), and the café culture along Nerudova street

 Accommodation in Prague:

-- The Augustine (the extraordinary 13th-century Augustine monastery conversion, the finest hotel in Prague, €200–800/night)
+• The Augustine (a 13th-century Augustine monastery conversion and one of the top hotels in Prague, €200–800/night)

 Day 4–6: Vienna